Managing Service Accounts

 That manifest snippet defines a projected volume that consists of three sources.
 In this case, each source also represents a single path within that volume.
 The three sources are:

-1. A serviceAccountToken source, that contains a token that the kubelet acquires from kube-apiserver.
+source, that contains a token that the kubelet acquires from kube-apiserver.
 The kubelet fetches time-bound tokens using the TokenRequest API.
 A token served for a TokenRequest expires either when the pod is deleted or after a defined lifespan (by default, that is 1 hour).
 The kubelet also refreshes that token before the token expires.
 The token is bound to the specific Pod and has the kube-apiserver as its audience.
-This mechanism superseded an earlier mechanism that added a volume based on a Secret, where the Secret represented the ServiceAccount for the Pod, but did not expire.
+This mechanism superseded an earlier mechanism that added a volume based on a Secret, where the Secret represented the ServiceAccount for the Pod, but did not expire. - A

-3. A downwardAPI source that looks up the name of the namespace containing the Pod, and makes that name information available to application code running inside the Pod.
+source that looks up the name of the namespace containing the Pod, and makes that name information available to application code running inside the Pod.

 Any container within the Pod that mounts this particular volume can access the above information.